One Book, One Community

 Palaces for the People, Eric Klinenberg

 The 2022 One Book, One Community program focused on Eric Klinenberg's book, Palaces for the People, which explores how shared spaces can positively impact society.
-In his book, Klieneberg reminds us that democracy is fortified by people coexisting together in public and that public spaces can produce community, belonging, and unity.
+In his book, Klinenberg reminds us that democracy is fortified by people coexisting together in public and that public spaces can produce community, belonging, and unity.

 2021 Stamped book cover